open-life-science/.github/README.md

 Looking for any of these?
 - 💬 Comment or PR on our website?
 Visit [the website repo](https://github.com/open-life-science/open-life-science.github.io).
 - 📊 Stats, graphs, and maps about the OLS Open Seeds cohorts?
 [OLS-stats](https://github.com/open-life-science/ols-stats) is for you.
+- Looking for our delightful logos?
+[You want our branding repo](https://github.com/open-life-science/branding) :)
+- Open Science training videos?
+[OLS's YouTube Channel](https://www.youtube.com/c/OpenLifeSci/) has it all.